Temporal Straightening for Latent Planning: Planning with Straightened Dynamics

 \begin{remark}[Low-dimensional actions] When $d_a<d$, $B$ is not invertible and $\mathcal W_K$ (hence $H$) may be singular outside the controllable subspace.
 Theorem~\ref{thm:cond} holds on $\mathcal S_K=\mathrm{range}(\mathcal W_K)$ when $\kappa_{\mathrm{eff}}$ is computed using $\sigma_{\min}^+(\mathcal W_K)$; see~\Cref{app:theory_hessian}. \end{remark}

 Theorem~\ref{thm:cond} shows that $\varepsilon$-straight transitions control the condition number of the planning Hessian: when $\varepsilon=\|A-I\|_2$ is small, the Gramian remains better conditioned, yielding $\kappa_{\mathrm{eff}}(H)$ that grows slowly with the horizon.
-Since the linear planning objective is quadratic with Hessian $H\succeq 0$, gradient descent converges linearly at a rate controlled by the condition number, so the improved bounds on $\kappa_{\mathrm{eff}}(H)$ translate to faster optimization in practice.
-For nonlinear predictors $z_{t+1}=f_\theta(z_t,a_t)$, analogous guarantees require controlling products of state-dependent Jacobians and higher-order terms, which can be a promising direction for future work.
+Since the planning objective is quadratic with Hessian $H\succeq 0$, gradient descent converges linearly at a rate controlled by the condition number, so the improved bounds on $\kappa_{\mathrm{eff}}(H)$ translate to faster optimization in practice.
+For nonlinear predictors $z_{t+1}=f_\theta(z_t,a_t)$, analogous guarantees require controlling products of state-dependent Jacobians and higher-order terms, which can be an exciting future work direction.

-Empirically, we observe that straightening yields a loss landscape with reduced non-convexity (\Cref{img:loss_landscape}).
+Empirically, we observe that straightening yields a loss landscape with reduced non-convexity under nonlinear dynamics (\Cref{img:loss_landscape}).
 In the next section, we show that it improves gradient-based planning.